grealesguti/BTL_LYSOARRAY_LO_G4/README.md

 Set your respective proxy: `voms-proxy-init -voms cms -rfc -valid 192:0 --bits 2048`

-Run using one of the example submission and job files in their respective folders.
+Run using one of the example submission and job files in their respective folders (SubFiles & JobFiles folders).

 ### Running numerical optimization (Runs In TierII)